April 3, 2020

 3. Go biking in the countryside

 Biking is a popular way of exploring Yangshuo since it allows you to get to the remotest points conveniently.
-Along the way, you are likely to encounter several fellow cyclists.
+Along the way, you will be able to take in the landscape and are likely to encounter several fellow cyclists.
 For as little as 20 RMB ($3), you can rent a bike for a day.

 4. Explore Yangshuo’s caves

 Yangshuo has several amazing caves that you can explore.
 Below are some of the best options: